gotthardp/lorawan-server/doc/Troubleshooting.md

 Overview of recent errors and warnings is provided in the server [Event List](Events.md).
 Details can be found in the server logs.

-The server logs are stored in `lorawan-server/log`.
-By default three log files are
-provided: `debug.log`, `error.log` and `crash.log`.
+Depending on your installation the server logs are stored in `/var/log/lorawan-server`, `/var/lib/lorawan-server/log` or just `lorawan-server/log`.
+By default three log files are provided: `debug.log`, `error.log` and `crash.log`.
 The log messages contain date and time, severity (debug, info, notice, warning, error), process ID and a description.

 For example:
 ```